 The Leon County Sheriff's Office is committed to providing the Patrol Deputies with progressive and innovative training.
 Deputies participate in ongoing high liability law enforcement training and receive annual training on investigative skills and techniques.

-In addition to being the first responders to calls for service you will often see a Patrol Deputy working a community event, a sporting event or assisting the Youth Services Department at a local school.
+In addition to being the first responders to calls for service you will often see a Patrol Deputy working a community event, a sporting event or assisting the School Resource Deputy Unit at a local school.
 The Deputies work daily to bridge the gap between law enforcement and the community.